blackjyn/Flash-Experiments/README.md

 A little class that recursively crawls the entire hierarchy of nested animated MovieClips, and starts / stops every element within the hierarchy (not just the top level timeline).
 Demo SWF included.

 * **AuroraMembrane**
 A gnarly, twitchy, unsettling sound-visualizer effect, which relies on an animated perlinNoise map to supply pixel-displacement data.
-Soundtrack included.
+With sample soundtrack included.

 * **BitmapDistorter**
 A raw, back-to-the-essentials class that manipulates and distorts a texture using 2 triangles and UV coordinates.